aveliz1999/cts-inventory-server/README.md

 * `npm install`
 * Rename or copy all the .json.example files in config/ to just *.json
 * Change the config files to match your environment
+* In order to initialize the admin user during initial installation, run `sequelize-cli db:seed:all`.
+This will initialize it with username `administrator` and password `password`

 ## Usage